 Entrepreneurs, Inc. can be yours, writes Dorie Clark

 A tidal wave of change is coming to the workplace.
 Globalization and digitization are already here, and the chief executive of Deutsche Bank has gone so far as to predict that robots could replace close to 50,000 of its employees.
+So, it’s a little like a now-or-never situation to find yourself best online job.
 But in this future of robots, AI, virtual reality, and more, what will distinguish your company from its competitors is your ability to reinvent the level of service you can provide to your customers and dramatically enhance the user experience (much as Apple did in the world of retail).
 And to do that, you need to help your employees reinvent themselves and think more entrepreneurially about what’s possible, both for themselves and the company.

 Indeed, as Steven Rice – now chief human resources officer of the Bill and Melinda Gates Foundation – told me when I interviewed him for my book Reinventing You, reinvention is the foundational skill for the 21st century.
 The ability to learn and adapt makes everything else possible.